 Broyé du Poitou (Shortbread from Poitiers)

 The kids were most excited about the traditional way this pastry is served.
 Once it has cooled to room temperature, punch the center with your fist to break the Broyé du Poitou into small, various shaped pieces.
 This way, you can grab a resulting larger or small piece based on personal preference.
-It is especially perfect paired with coffee or Claire’s favorite, hot chocolate.
+Pair with coffee or Claire’s favorite, hot chocolate.

 - Alsatian Bacon and Onion Tart (Tarte Flambée) from Making Miracles